jcampbell18/py_invoicing/README.md

 # Invoicing

-Intro: This is an older invoicing project that is being revisited.
+Background: This is an older invoicing project that is being revisited.
 I had completed a 4 year residential carpentry apprenticeship program and acquired my journeyman (national) license through the Home Builders Association in 2012.
 From that point, I branched off onto my own as a General Contractor and started contract-based jobs on bank-owned properties.
 I'd like to think that I am a very organzied person, so after a couple of contract jobs, I felt that I needed to come up with an invoicing system that fit my needs.
 Needless to say that I did not want to spend the money to purchase Quickbooks.
 After discussing with my clients about their needs (and frustrations with previous contractors), I was able to form a game plan.
 By the way, the finished product had been written in PHP5, HTML/CSS with MYSQL database integration.

   - Client needs:
     - access to website